;

 Dehydration and Kidneys

 Drinking can lead to alcoholic dehydration even with just a few drinks.
 Kidney cells need water to function.
-Consuming alcohol dries out the body.
-This can lead to kidney dysfunction.

 Fluid Imbalance

-The kidneys control fluid balance.
-They determine how much fluid goes into the urine.
 When levels are low, the brain releases antidiuretic hormone (ADH).
-ADH tells the kidneys to conserve water.
-As a result, urine becomes concentrated.
-Alternatively, high body water prevents ADH production.
-So urine becomes diluted.
+ADH tells the kidneys to hold onto water.
+As a result, urine becomes concentrated as less water is eliminated.

-Alcohol affects this function of the kidneys within 20 minutes of consumption.
-Alcohol inhibits the release of ADH.
 This causes the kidneys to produce diluted urine.
 It will also lose water it normally would keep.
 The loss of ADH causes parts of the kidney unable to move water back into the body.

 ADH suppression varies by age.
 People under 50 years old are more likely to suffer from this condition.
-Older individuals do not have the same problem and ADH levels will increase after drinking alcohol.

-The changes in fluid balance also affect electrolyte levels.
-Diluted urine causes an increase in electrolytes in the blood.
 High electrolytes normally produce ADH.
 However, the increase in blood alcohol level stops this from happening.
-So again alcohol suppresses ADH.
+So once again- alcohol stops ADH in the body.

 Alcohol can both increase and decrease sodium levels.